harshitjain-2605/Credit-Card-Fraud-Detection/README.md

 Developed an end-to-end machine learning fraud detection system using Python, SQL, Scikit-Learn, XGBoost, and SMOTE to identify fraudulent credit card transactions from a dataset containing 284,807 financial transactions.

-The project combines exploratory data analysis, SQL-based business analysis, feature engineering, class imbalance handling, predictive modeling, and fraud-risk analytics to support data-driven fraud prevention and customer protection initiatives.
+The project combines exploratory data analysis, feature engineering, class imbalance handling, predictive modeling, and fraud-risk analytics to support data-driven fraud prevention and customer protection initiatives.

+By evaluating multiple machine learning algorithms and prioritizing fraud detection performance metrics, the project demonstrates how data-driven solutions can be applied to real-world financial risk management problems.

 ---

 ## 🎯 Business Problem

-Financial institutions process millions of transactions every day.
-Fraudulent transactions can result in significant financial losses, operational inefficiencies, and reduced customer trust.
+Credit card fraud results in significant financial losses for financial institutions and negatively impacts customer trust.

-Key challenges include:

-- Extremely imbalanced transaction data
-- High cost of missed fraud cases
-- Need for scalable fraud detection systems
-- Minimizing false alerts while maximizing fraud identification
+A key challenge in fraud detection is that fraudulent transactions represent only a tiny fraction of all transactions, making the dataset highly imbalanced.
+Traditional machine learning models often struggle to correctly identify these rare fraud cases.

-The objective of this project was to build a machine learning solution capable of accurately identifying high-risk transactions before financial damage occurs.
+The objective of this project was to build a predictive fraud detection system capable of accurately identifying fraudulent transactions while minimizing false positives and maximizing fraud detection capability.

 ---